fofxtools/api-cache/README.md

 # API Cache Library

-**🚧 Under Construction 🚧**

-A Laravel-based PHP library for caching API responses.
-Currently in early development.
+A Laravel-based PHP library for caching API responses from various services (OpenAI, DataForSEO, Pixabay, YouTube, and more).
+Provides intelligent caching, rate limiting, compression, and response management through a unified interface.

 ## Requirements